Battle of Two Sisters: No-Man's-Land

 We were actually inside the Argentine position, so we ended up shelling ourselves.
 We did a lot of patrols up to Two Sisters ... that time [6 June] we pepper-potted [fire and maneouver] for about 400 metres to get out the 3rd Platoon Sergeant, Juan Domingo Valdez, had launched a counter-ambush., through the Argy lines, firing 66mm rockets to fight through and regroup.
 We got artillery again to smoke us out.
 It took us well over an hour to get away and it seemed like a few minutes.
 We killed seventeen of them, and all we had was one bloke with a flesh wound.

 (2 Army privates, Jose Romero and Andres Rodriguez and three sappers of a Marine mine-laying party were actually killed.)

 For his patrol action, Lieutenant Chris Fox received the Military Cross, while Subteniente Llambías-Pravaz was able to pilfer and sport a Commando Beret that the Royal Marines had left behind during the Argentine counter-ambush.

 In general terms, the Argentines were thoroughly entrenched, about 6,000 metres or less across no-man's-land.
 The Argentine positions were mined and heavily patrolled.

 The 4th Regiment also carried out patrolling, and on the night of 6–7 June, Corporal Oscar Nicolás Albornoz-Guevara along with eight conscripts (including Private Orlando Héctor Stella, his pathfinder) from Subteniente Miguel Mosquera-Gutierrez's 1st Platoon crossed Murrell River and reached the area of Estancia Mountain where they detected a number of British vehicles, but the patrol soon came under mortar fire from 3 PARA and had to withdraw.

 On 8 June, Corporal Hugo Gabino MacDougall of B Company, 6th Regiment, claimed to have shot down a Harrier using a shoulder-launched Blowpipe missile.
 The British confirm the loss of a GR.3 Harrier (XZ989) on that day, following an emergency landing at San Carlos due to battle damage.
 The pilot, Wing Commander Peter Squire walked away uninjured and XZ989 was scrapped post-war.

 Harrier GR.3 XZ989 was stripped for spares and repatriated to the UK.
 In March 1983, it was assessed as beyond economical repair and allocated for ground-instructional duties at RAF Gütersloh in West Germany.
 The airframe was later scrapped following the closure of RAF Gütersloh in 1993.

-The 12th Regiment Support Platoon under Subteniente Dorigón attached to Major Jaimet's B Company would reportedly live off the land.
+The 12th Regiment Support Platoon under Subteniente Dorigón attached to Major Oscar Jaimet's B Company would reportedly live off the land.
 Private Ángel Ramírez:

 We ate raw sheep, we would butcher sheep and place it on flames.
 You know that the soil in the Malvinas Islands is like coal, it is black turf, you dig a hole, light a fire, and it is all like petrol, everything burns.
 We ate barbecued sheep, we ate it half raw and cooked.